bbqiu/agent-on-app-proto/non-conversational-agent/README.md

 1. **Set up authentication to Databricks resources**

-   **System Authentication**: To access resources like serving endpoints, genie spaces, SQL warehouses, and lakebase instances, you can click `edit` on your app home page to grant the App's SP permission.
+   **App Authentication via Service Principal (SP)**: To access resources like serving endpoints, genie spaces, SQL warehouses, and lakebase instances, you can click `edit` on your app home page to grant the App's SP permission.
 Refer to the [Databricks Apps resources documentation](https://docs.databricks.com/aws/en/dev-tools/databricks-apps/resources) for more info.

    For resources that are not supported yet, refer to the [Agent Framework authentication documentation](https://docs.databricks.com/aws/en/generative-ai/agent-framework/deploy-agent#automatic-authentication-passthrough) for the correct permission level to grant to your app SP.
 MLflow experiments, UC connections, UC functions, and vector search indexes will be added to the UI soon.

-   **On-behalf-of (OBO) Authentication**: Use `get_obo_workspace_client()` from `agent_server.utils` to authenticate as the requesting user instead of the app service principal.
+   **On-behalf-of (OBO) User Authentication**: Use `get_obo_workspace_client()` from `agent_server.utils` to authenticate as the requesting user instead of the app service principal.
 Refer to the [OBO authentication documentation](https://docs.databricks.com/aws/en/dev-tools/databricks-apps/auth?language=Streamlit#retrieve-user-authorization-credentials) for more info.

 2. **Set the value of `MLFLOW_EXPERIMENT_ID` in `app.yaml`**